top of page

 Died: 27 October 1999, Cape Town, South Africa (aged 60)

-After making 206 appearances and scored 108 goals he returned to Crystal Palace on 17 February 1967 for £45,000 fee, not a bad return for six seasons.
-Now past his best ‘Budgie’ made a further 39 appearances for the South Londoners before joining Fulham in March 1968 for only £18,000.
-At Craven Cottage he played as a half-back, recording 19 games.
-In June 1969, he left England for South Africa to sign for Durban City, whom he guided to League and Cup triumphs, totalling 69 league games and scored 22 goals before becoming their manager in 1973.
-He later managed Hellenic for 22 years until October 1995.
+Now past his best ‘Budgie’ made a further 39 appearances for the south Londoners before joining Fulham in March 1968 for only £18,000.
+At Craven Cottage he played as a half-back, recording 19 games before moving to South Africa in June 1969 to sign for Durban City where he played in 69 league games and scored 22 goals.
+He later became their manager and then in 1973 he joined Hellenic as manager where he spent 22 years with them before being sacked in October 1995.

 #471